ThemeFuse/Brizy/readme.txt

 11. **Resize columns by dragging the handle that appears in between**

 == Changelog ==

+= 1.0.74 - 2019-04-23 =
+* New: Box Shadow option for Button, Icon, Soundcloud, Embed, Header, Footer
+* Improved: Disabled Overlay Color option for Video when it has an image cover
+* Improved: Return draft posts in Add rule form for template
+* Fixed: Carousel toolbar not opening
+* Fixed: Embed Border option not working properly
+* Fixed: Section Dividers not respecting global color palette values
+* Fixed: Background Video option not working in preview in certain instances
+* Fixed: Screenshots for Global and Saved blocks not being displayed

 = 1.0.73 - 2019-04-19 =
 * Fixed: Publish button not working for certain users